 Here are a few recommendations suggested on the Kitchensource website with slight modifications based on my knowledge:

-- If you duct directly outside, you do not need additional CFM than what you originally calculate (Calculate your required CFM)
+- If you duct such that you are immediately outside your home (through a kitchen wall for example), you do not need additional CFM than what you originally calculate (Use my online CFM calculator)

 - If you go up a bit and then outside through a 90-degree turn you should add 100 CFM.